This cake pricing guide has been a long time coming. I cannot begin to tell you how many times I’ve been asked how to price a cake.

 Basic Formula to Price a Cake

-I like use the formula below to calculate the price of a custom cake.
+I like to use the formula below to calculate the price of a custom cake.
 I use this for smaller custom cakes, rather than wedding cakes (which are usually priced by the number of servings).

 Cake Price = Labor (hours of estimated work x your hourly rate) + Cost of Ingredients + Overhead